-Examination and Cross-Examination; Record (C) of Examination; Oath; Objections.
+Examination and Cross-Examination; Record (C) on of Examination; Oath; Objections.
 Examination and cross-examination of witnesses may proceed as permitted at the trial under provisions of the Rules of Evidence.
-The officer before whom the deposition is to be taken shall put the witness on oath or affirmation and shall personally, or by someone acting under the officer's direction and in the officer's presence, record the testimony of the witness.
+The officer before whom the deposition is to be taken shall put the witness on oath or affirmation and shall personally, or by someone acting under his the officer's direction and in his the officer's presence, record the testimony of the witness.
 For an audio or audio-visual deposition, any officer authorized by the laws of this state to administer oaths shall swear the witness.
-The recording machinery may be operated by such officer, or someone acting under the officer's direction and in the officer's presence, even where such officer is also an attorney in the case.
-The testimony shall be taken stenographically or recorded by audio or audiovisual means.
-A party may arrange at the party's own expense to have any portion of the record typewritten.
+The recording machinery may be operated by such officer, or someone acting under the officer's direction and his in his the officer's presence, even where such officer is also an attorney in the case.
+The testimony shall be taken stenographically or recorded by audio or audio-visual means.
+A party may arrange at his the party's own expense to have any portion of the record typewritten.

-All objections made at the time of the examination to the gualifications of the officer taking the deposition, to the manner of taking it, to the evidence presented, to the conduct of any party, or to any other aspect of the proceedings, shall be noted by the officer upon the record of the deposition; but the examination shall proceed, with the testimony being taken subject to the objections.
-In lieu of participating in the oral examination, parties may serve written questions in sealed envelope on the party taking а the deposition and the party taking the deposition shall transmit them to the officer, who shall propound them to the witness and record the answers verbatim.
+All objections made at the time of the examination to the qualifications of the officer taking the deposition, or to the manner of taking it, or to the evidence presented, or to the conduct of any party, and any other objection to or to any other aspect of the proceedings, shall be noted by the officer upon the record of the deposition-Evidence objected to shall be; but the examination shall proceed, with the testimony being taken the objections. lieu subject to In of participating in the oral examination, parties may serve written questions in a sealed envelope on the party taking the deposition and he the party taking the deposition shall transmit them to the officer, who shall propound them to the witness and record the answers verbatim.